How the cosmic voids contribute to stalling and quenching the giant galaxies on their surfaces: Dependence of alignment strengths on the galaxy properties

 The bottom panels of figure~\ref{fig:pcost_dep} plots the same as the top-panels but for the cases that the galaxies are segregated by their values of sSFR (left panels) and by their stellar ages $t_{f\star}$ (right panels).
-As can be seen, the more quiescent and older galaxies yield significant signals of void-galaxy perpendicular alignments while the less quiescent and younger galaxies yield insignificant and weaker tendencies, respectively.
+As can be seen, the more quiescent and older galaxies yield significant signals of void-surface galaxy perpendicular alignments while the less quiescent and younger galaxies yield insignificant and weaker tendencies, respectively.
 For all of the cases, the analytic model, eq.~(\ref{eqn:pcost}), succeeds in matching the numerical results, confirming its efficiency.
 These results are quite consistent with those presented in section~\ref{sec:mor_col}, confirming that the stalled galaxies characterized by elliptical shapes, redder colors, lower-sSFR and older stellar ages exhibit significantly stronger perpendicular alignments of their shape axes with the directions toward the void centers.

 Notwithstanding, we note a subtle difference among the four cases in each of which a different criterion is used to dichotomize the void-surface galaxy population.
-The segregated two samples yield the largest (smallest) difference in the strengths of void-galaxy perpendicular alignments if the segregation criterion is based on the galaxy morphology (stellar ages).
-In other words, the strengths of the void-galaxy perpendicular alignments exhibit the strongest (weakest) dependence on the morphology (stellar age) of the void-surface galaxies.
-Two crucial implications can be deduced from this result.
-First, the expansions of cosmic voids must be the most effective for transforming the morphology of void-surface galaxies.
-Second, the elliptical, redder and more quiescent void-surface galaxies are not necessarily much older in their stellar ages.
-They exhibit stronger void-galaxy perpendicular alignments not because they formed earlier but because they are exposed for longer time to the expansions of voids which must contribute to quenching them.
+The two segregated samples yield the largest (smallest) difference in the strengths of void-surface galaxy perpendicular alignments if the segregation criterion is based on the galaxy morphology (stellar ages).
+In other words, the strengths of the void-surface galaxy perpendicular alignments exhibit the strongest (weakest) dependence on the morphology (stellar age) of the void-surface galaxies.
+Given this difference, we speculate that the elliptical, redder and more quiescent void-surface galaxies exhibit stronger perpendicular alignments not because they formed earlier but because they may be exposed for longer time to the expansions of voids which could contribute to quenching them.